bencvt/LibShapeDraw/README-contributing.md

  +  Maintain high (except for Trident) JUnit test code coverage.

- +  Expand the demos, perhaps including an example Forge mod as well.
-Demo videos would be nice to have as well so you don't actually have to install the demos jar to see it in action.
+ +  Expand the demos to include an example Forge/FML-style mod as well.

+ +  YouTube-hosted demo videos would be nice to have as well so you don't actually have to install the demos jar to see it in action.

  +  Create a complete tutorial on how to start a fresh mod that uses LibShapeDraw, perhaps using a GitHub wiki.